 *All pictures of money notes and coins taken from Wikipedia.

-And more practical: expect to pay about 100 ILS for a hostel bed in a dorm, about 6 ILS for one way transportation inside a city and about 20-50 ILS for a meal.
+And more practical: expect to pay about 100 ILS for a hostel bed in a dorm, about 6 ILS for one way public transportation inside a city, up to 50-70 ILS for a taxi ride inside the city (and I’m exaggerating), and about 20-50 ILS for a meal.
+For the full list of expenses, check out Israel: All You Need to Know Before You Go.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: